 How Do I Get Started?

-, or stop by the shelter at 7095 West Grand River Avenue and drop your application off.
+, or stop by the shelter at 7095 West Grand River Avenue in Lansing and drop your application off.
 If you are unable to print this form, foster applications are also available for pick up at the shelter.

 ||If you are interested in potentially becoming a Foster Care home for animals or have any questions regarding our Foster Care Program, please contact:

-Adoptions and Foster Coordinator
+Adoptions and Foster Manager